 Recently we’ve seen this demonstrated with Paula Dean.
-We should call this phenomenon SWWAS (Speaking while white and southern.
+We should call this phenomenon SWWAS (Speaking while white and southern).
 It doesn’t matter how, when, or why she spoke that word.
 She’s southern.
-Millions of people say it every day, but thirty years ago is to recent for a southern woman.
-Alec Baldwin on the other hand can issue death threats, grounds for a restraining order, in real time on Twitter with zero consequences.
+Millions of people say it every day, but thirty years ago is recent for a southern woman.
+Alec Baldwin on the other hand can issue death threats, grounds for a restraining order, in real time on Twitter with ZERO consequences.

 So how do you become part of the pariah class that, with each utterance no matter how meaningless, is at risk of saying the wrong word?